Fruit: Food safety

 For food safety, the CDC recommends proper fruit handling and preparation to reduce the risk of food contamination and foodborne illness.
 Fresh fruits and vegetables should be carefully selected; at the store, they should not be damaged or bruised; and precut pieces should be refrigerated or surrounded by ice.

 All fruits and vegetables should be rinsed before eating.
-This recommendation also applies to produce with rinds or skins that are not eaten.
+This recommendation applies even to produce with rinds or skins that are not eaten.
 It should be done just before preparing or eating to avoid premature spoilage.

 Fruits and vegetables should be kept separate from raw foods like meat, poultry, and seafood, as well as from utensils that have come in contact with raw foods.
 Fruits and vegetables that are not going to be cooked should be thrown away if they have touched raw meat, poultry, seafood, or eggs.

 All cut, peeled, or cooked fruits and vegetables should be refrigerated within two hours.
 After a certain time, harmful bacteria may grow on them and increase the risk of foodborne illness.